 Holistic Needs Assessment (HNA)

-A Holistic Needs Assessment (HNA) is an assessment and discussion you may have with someone from your healthcare team.
-Together, you talk through your needs and concerns.
-You then agree on a plan for your care and support needs.
+A Holistic Needs Assessment (HNA) is a discussion you have with someone from your healthcare team.
+First you fill out an assessment or answer some questions.
+Then you talk through your needs and concerns with them.
+You both then agree on a plan for your care and support needs.

-It is called holistic because you can discuss any needs or concerns you have about any area of your life.
-It is not only about the physical symptoms of cancer or the side effects of treatment.
+It is called holistic because you can discuss any area of your life that has been affected by cancer.
+An HNA is not only about the physical symptoms of cancer or the side effects of treatment.

 These concerns can be: